Second Nine Weeks News

 Me First!

-Posted in fifth grade, picture book lesson, and technology
+Posted in picture book lesson, and technology

 This week in the Jackson Library, fifth graders used text evidence to support their inferences after reading The Garden of Abdul Gasazi.
 I created a Seesaw template for them to use and they worked in pairs to match the text evidence to the inference in the story.
 We discussed the author’s use of foreshadowing and the items in the Anchorage District text evidence chart below.